marcelofern/marcelofern.github.io/posts/software-design/a-critique-of-solid/index.md

 }
 ```

-The `LogOn` function violates OPC because its inner code needs to change every
+The `LogOn` function violates Martin's OPC because its inner code needs to
-time a new modem is added.
-Moreover, every modem type depends on the `struct
+change every time a new modem is added.
+Moreover, every modem type depends on
-Modem`.
-Therefore if we need to add a new type of modem to that struct, all the
+the `struct Modem`.
+Therefore if we need to add a new type of modem to that
-existing modems need to be recompiled.
+struct, all the existing modems need to be recompiled.

 So how do we make this code better?
 According to Martin: